IMEA Composition Competition

 First Page: Instruments/Voices and Staff Names

 On the first page of the score the full name of each instrument/voice should be listed to the left of its staff, center-justified.
-Show standard abbreviations on all subsequent pages (see the Big Site of Music Notation and Engraving at Colorado College for more information).
+Show standard abbreviations on all subsequent pages (see The Big Site of Music Notation and Engraving by Colorado College for more information).

 Provide tempo indication(s), such as Allegro, together with specific metronome markings.
 Be sure to relate the tempo(s) to meaningful notated pulse values (such as the quarter note in 4/4), and choose a number from the standard old-fashioned metronome (40, 42…(by 2s)…60, 63…(by 3s)…72, 76…(by 4s)…120, 126…(by 6s)…200).
 Use “ca.” (circa) to indicate if the tempo is approximate, rather than a range (e.g., 72-80), which might suggest that the tempo should fluctuate.

 Show measure numbers at least at the beginning of every staff-system and at significant structural points in the piece (changes of tempo and/or key, important new musical ideas themes, etc.).
 For school ensembles, a newer practice of showing numbers for every measure has emerged as a common practice because of adjudicated performances such as ISSMA.
 In such cases, numbers are shown beneath the bottom staff, centered to the measure.